 New Education Policy: Overview

-The new education policy aims in positioning India as a International Education Hub and superpower in the world.
-Candidates can go through the new education policy overview stated below.
+The new education policy aims to position India as an International Education Hub and superpower in the world.
+Candidates can go through 15 key things regarding new education policy and the new education policy overview stated below.

 ---|---|